 A leather working maul is the “hammer” of the leather craft.
 It’s something you’ll use often and enjoy having a quality tool.
+Some recommendations include paid links to products that I trust.

 I really think the Barry King, 16oz, tapered maul is one that will serve any leather crafter well for years (click here to see it on amazon).
 It is crafted from quality materials, Barry King is renowned for making great tools, and crafters are always pleased with using them.